USA Gymnastics sex abuse scandal: Larry Nassar

 In November 2016, Nassar was charged with sexual assault of a child.
 Michigan attorney general Bill Schuette stated that the assaults began when the victim was 6 years old in 1998 and lasted until 2005.
 He pleaded not guilty to three charges of first-degree criminal sexual conduct against a minor during his first court appearance.

 The following month, Nassar was indicted on federal child pornography charges.
 According to the FBI, over 37,000 images and videos of child pornography were seized from Nassar's home, including a GoPro video of Nassar allegedly molesting girls in a swimming pool.
 Some of the material was found on a hard drive and disks that Nassar discarded in his trash bin outside his home.
 Nassar pleaded guilty to three federal child pornography charges on July 11, 2017, and was given three consecutive 20-year prison sentences by U.S. District Judge Janet T. Neff on December 7, 2017.

 On November 15, 2017, it was reported that Nassar pleaded guilty to counts of sexual assault in Ingham County (which contains most of East Lansing, the home city for Michigan State) and Eaton County in Michigan.
-At the time, he faced a total of 22 charges, 15 in Ingham and 7 in Eaton.
+At the time, he faced a total of 22 charges, 15 in Ingham County and 7 in Eaton County.
 Among the allegations was that under the guise of providing legitimate treatment, he molested 7 girls at his home and at a clinic on the MSU campus.
 It also stated that Nassar would enter a guilty plea in Ingham County on November 22 and would then plead guilty in Eaton County on November 29 and would serve at least 25 years in prison for these crimes.
 Others who reported assaults by Nassar to the police were permitted to make victim impact statements during his sentencing hearing.